 Whatever your situation, everyone could do with a little help when it comes to having a baby.
 So why not find out all the support available to you?
 It could be Child Tax Credit, Child Benefits, Childcare Vouchers or a Sure Start Maternity Grant.
 What’s more, you could enjoy free NHS prescriptions and dental care during pregnancy.

 Not only that, but pregnant employees are legally eligible to take paid time off for antenatal appointments.
 Meaning it pays to do your research.

 Take Child Benefit, for example.
 It used to be a simple process.
 You had a child and the government paid you a regular amount to help with the bills.
 Yet now, it’s a lot more complicated.
-You get to claim £21.15 a week until your child is 16 (or up to 20, in certain situations), or £14,00 a week if you have more than one child,2 if you or your partner earn more than £50,000 a year, you must pay a tax charge where you return some, or all the Child Benefit you receive.
+You get to claim £24.00 a week until your child is 16 (or up to 20, in certain situations), plus £15.90 per child per week if you have more than one child.2 If you or your partner earn more than £50,000 a year, you must pay a tax charge where you return some, or all the Child Benefit you receive.